BretStateham/ZisForZombie/Construct 2/Demo/Assets/Snippets/Construct 2 Demo Snippets.md

 - Zoom out to show the entire designer surface

-- On the design surface, Show that the Window Size (dotted line) is different thant the Layout size (white box)
+- On the design surface, note that the Window Size (dotted line) is different thant the Layout size (white box)

 	![04WindowsSizevsLayoutSize](images/04windowssizevslayoutsize.png?raw=true "Window Size vs Layout Size")